Phospholipase A2 Receptor Antibodies, Serum [A Test in Focus]

 By Alyssa Frank • October 8, 2015

-The new Phospholipase A2 Receptor Antibodies, Serum, test is now available to the Mayo Clinic practice and Mayo Medical Laboratories clients.
+The new Phospholipase A2 Receptor Antibodies, Serum, test is now available to the Mayo Clinic practice and Mayo Clinic Laboratories clients.
 This test can be used to help distinguish primary from secondary membranous nephropathy.
 However, it should not be used as a stand-alone test but an adjunct to other clinical information.

 Membranous nephropathy (MN) is a rare disease in which immune complexes deposit at the glomerular basement membrane, causing damage to the filtration barrier, resulting in proteinuria.